aws-samples/scp-alternative-solution/README.md

 However Service Control Policies (SCPs) feature in AWS Organizations is not available in the China regions (BJS and ZHY) yet as of Sep 2021.

-This repository is part of [the CN blog post](https://aws.amazon.com/cn/blogs/china/scp-alternative-based-on-iam-permission-boundaries/) that guides users through implementing a SCP Alternative Solution for China Region from scratch.
+This repository is part of [the Chinese blog post](https://aws.amazon.com/cn/blogs/china/scp-alternative-based-on-iam-permission-boundaries/) that guides users through implementing a SCP Alternative Solution for China Region from scratch.

 ## Rationale

-Before we dive into the architecture, let’s learn more about SCPs in the context of IAM.
-SCPs are similar to IAM permission policies and use a common syntax.
-The difference being, an SCP never grants permissions.
-Instead, SCPs are JSON policies that specify the maximum permissions for the affected accounts.
+Before we dive into the architecture, let’s learn more about policy evaluation logic in AWS.

 ![PolicyEvaluationHorizontal.png](docs/images/PolicyEvaluationHorizontal.png)

-In an AWS account where SCP is applied, the above flow chart provides details about [how the decision is made](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html#policy-eval-denyallow).
+In an AWS account where SCP is applied, the above flow chart provides details about [Determining whether a request is allowed or denied within an account
+](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html#policy-eval-denyallow).
+In a multi account environment, you'll also need to consider [Cross-account policy evaluation logic](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic-cross-account.html).

-SCPs are similar to IAM boundaries, in that they define the maximum set of actions that can be allowed.
+Overral, SCPs are similar to IAM boundaries, in that they define the maximum set of actions that can be allowed.
 The difference is that SCPs applies to principals of accounts, and IAM permission boundary applies to principals of IAM users and roles.

 Based on the rationale above, the SCP alternative solution is to implement a automated way to ensure the "SCP policies" are applied to all IAM user/roles within the account by IAM permission boundary.